October Half Term and Halloween in and around Keswick

 A visit to the cinema is always a fun half-term treat.
-The recently renovated Keswick Alhambra Cinema will be showing a choice of films in the half term including No Time to Die, Ron's Gone Wrong, Shang-Chi and the Legend of the Ten Rings and the Addams Family 2.
+The recently renovated Keswick Alhambra Cinema will be showing a choice of films in the half term including Lyle, Lyle, Crocodile, Black Adam and a collection of films for Keswick Does Diwali.

 Head to the park - we have a choice of outdoor play areas around Keswick.
 Fitz Park, close to the town centre, has a fantastic children's playground, outdoor gym, a multi use games area and BMX track as well as a large open recreational area.
 At the other end of town, close to the lake, Hope Park has crazy golf, putting, a pitch and putt course and remote controlled boats.
 Whinlatter Forest Park, just outside Keswick, has a wonderful adventure playground laid out as a trail through the forest where children can explore the natural environment.

-Get on your bike - cycling is a fun way to explore the area and, if you haven't brought your bike with you, you can hire one from Keswick Mountain Bikes in the town centre or from Cyclewise in Whinlatter Forest where you'll find a choice of mountain bike trails.
+Get on your bike - cycling is a fun way to explore the area and, if you haven't brought your bike with you, you can hire one from Cyclewise in Whinlatter Forest where you'll find a choice of mountain bike trails.